I believe email is the best way to start a business online.

-Notice, you didn’t mention the product.
-You NEVER try to sell during the email.
-What you did do was prepare them to watch the entire video.
+Notice, there was no mention of the product.
+NEVER try to sell during the email.
+Just prepare them to watch the entire video.

 Promoting High-Ticket Offers

-Finally, you have your high-ticket items.
+Finally, there are high-ticket items.
 These are items that cost between $700 and $5,000.
-The #1 rule here is that you never EVER promote a high-ticket item via a written sales letter or a video sales letter.
+The #1 rule here is to never EVER promote a high-ticket item via a written sales letter or a video sales letter.

-With a high-ticket item, you are asking your subscribers to part with a lot of money.
-You need the personal connection of a webinar.
-It is the webinar that you will promote in your Email and this explanation applies even if you use the webinar to promote a mid-ticket item.
+With a high-ticket item, people are being asked to spend a lot of money.
+This is why it’s necessary to have the personal connection of a webinar.
+It is the webinar that will be promoted in the Email and this explanation even applies to using a webinar to promote a mid-ticket item.

 Sunday to Tuesday: Promote the Registration Page of the Webinar.
 Keep these emails short and build excitement.
-You want subscribers to click through to the registration page.
+We want subscribers to click through to the registration page.

 Wednesday: Send this email out early the morning of the webinar.
 7:00 AM EST is an ideal time.
 This email can be longer and more edifying.
-Here you want to encourage anyone who hasn’t already registered to do so.
-You also want to make people feel accountable to attend the entire webinar.
+Here is where to encourage anyone who hasn’t already registered to do so.
+It also makes people feel accountable to attend the entire webinar.

-Saturday: Send nothing out so you can give your list a break.
+Saturday: Send nothing out to give the list a break.

-Sunday: You can send out two emails on Sunday to promote bonuses and scarcity in your offer.
-But only do this is the promotion is going well.
-If the promotion has not been going well, then end your campaign on Thursday and send out content on Sunday.
-This will help nurture the health of your list.
+Sunday: Send out 2 emails to promote bonuses and scarcity in the offer.
+But only do this if the promotion is going well.
+If the promotion has not been going well, then end the campaign on Thursday and send out content on Sunday.
+This will help nurture the health of the list.

 Email truly is the #1 way to market online.
-All you need to do is…
+All it takes is…

-As long as you can invest the time and/or money into generating your Email list, you will have unlimited options when it comes to promoting your own products or affiliate products.
-With a captivating subject line and an enticing Email, you will be able to successfully promote low, mid, and high-ticket items.
+As long as the time and/or money is invested into generating an Email list, there are unlimited options when it comes to promoting original products or affiliate products.
+With a captivating subject line and an enticing Email, anyone will be able to successfully promote low, mid, and high-ticket items.

-Just remember that you are NEVER selling a product in your Email.
-All you want to do is generate enough excitement to make them click on the link.
+Just remember that a product is never sold in the Email.
+It’s just about generating enough excitement to make them click on the link.

 Creating emails requires an intricate mix of science and art.

-I’ve given you the science.
-Now you add the art by creating your own unique style using the tips I’ve given you.
+I’ve provided the science.
+Now add the art by creating a unique style using the tips I’ve given.